clementineboulet/react-nano-degree/reactnd-project-myreads-master/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── App.css # Styles for your app.
-Feel free to customize this as you desire.
+    ├── App.css # Styles for the general app container.
-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
+    ├── App.js # This is the root of the app. manage the state of the app and which component to render depending of the route of the application.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── API
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    │   ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── components
+    │   ├── Book
+    │   │   ├── Book.css # The Styling sheet of the Book.
+    │   │   ├── Book.js # A JavaScript file that codes the behavior and the HTML of the Book component │   │   └── index.js # A Javascript file that facilite the exportation of the Book.js file
+    │   └── Bookshelf
+    │       ├── Bookshelf.css # The Styling sheet of the Bookshelf.
-    ├── icons # Helpful images for your app.
+    │       ├── Bookshelf.js # A JavaScript file that codes the behavior and the HTML of the Bookshelf component │       └── index.js # A Javascript file that facilite the exportation of the Bookshelf.js file ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
+    ├── locales
+    │   └──  en-US.js # A JavaScript constant files that list of the common strings of the application, for easy language exportation.
+    ├── pages
+    │   ├── DisplayPage
+    │   │   ├── DisplayPage.css # The Styling sheet of the Main Page.
+    │   │   ├── DisplayPage.js # A JavaScript file that codes the behavior and the HTML of the Main page │   │   └── index.js # A Javascript file that facilite the exportation of the DisplayPage.js file
+    │   └── SearchPage
+    │       ├── SearchPage.css # The Styling sheet of the SearchPage.
+    │       ├── SearchPage.js # A JavaScript file that codes the behavior and the HTML of the search page.
+    │       └── index.js # A Javascript file that facilite the exportation of SearchPage.js
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server